shishir99111/react-restaurant-finder/README.md

 # React Restaurant Finder

-An application which fetches & summarises all the restautants in "Location near you" or the Location entered utilizing Yelp Fusion API, Google Map JS API, Places API.
+An application which fetches & summarises all the restaurants in "Location near you" or the Location entered.
+Utilizing Yelp Fusion API, Google Map JS API, Places API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).